My FAVORITE Resources

 Peya and I started working together in February 2020, so she has been with me from the very beginning of my reinvention rollercoaster ride.
 She provides support in a variety of ways and her responsibilities have increased a lot over the years.
-If you are looking for short-term help with your book launch or a research project, she may be available.
-Happy to make an introduction.

 GET HELP HIRING A VIRTUAL ASSISTANT (VA)